 DUGs organize events ranging from study breaks for concentrators, meals or teas with faculty members, field trips to relevant sites (such as museums or documentary screenings), panels with guest speakers, workshops with alumni, capstone/thesis celebrations, movie nights, and more!
-(For help with event planning, visit the SAO Event Planning Guide or email the DUG Coordinators at email@example.com.)
+(For help with event planning, visit the SAO Event Planning Guide or email the DUG Co-Coordinators at firstname.lastname@example.org.)

 Additionally, most concentrations expect that a member of the DUG will be at their table for the Concentration Fair for sophomores.
 The Fair this semester is on Wednesday, October, 23, 2019 at 7:00pm in Sayles Hall.

 How do I get involved with a DUG?

 Please contact the DUG leaders of your desired department(s) --DUG student leaders are listed at the end of the description of the concentration.
 If a DUG doesn’t exist in your department, you should start one yourself!